hsiaosiyuan0/mole/README.md

 # Mole

-Mole is a collection of parsers made with 💕 to process the frontend stuffs.
+Mole is a collection of parsers to parse the frontend stuffs.

 <details>
   <summary>Why Golang</summary>